getsentry/sentry-docs/src/_includes/common/configuration-basics.md

 Sets the release.
 If this value is not provided, the SDK will try to read it from the `SENTRY_DSN` environment variable, but it's best to set it manually to guarantee that the release is in sync with your deploy integrations or source map uploads.

 Release names are strings, but some formats are detected by Sentry and might be rendered differently.
-For more information have a look at [the releases documentation](/workflow/releases/).
+Learn more how to send release data so Sentry can tell you about regressions between releases and identify the potential source in [the releases documentation](/workflow/releases/).
 {% endif %}
 {% if include.hide_environment == nil %}
 `environment`